b1n9s/minigames/README.md

 The project uses GitHub Actions for automatic deployment to GitHub Pages:

 - Triggers on pushes to the `main` branch
+- Automatically injects Google Analytics tags if configured
-- Deploys the entire repository as static files
+- Deploys optimized files to GitHub Pages
 - No build process needed

 ### Manual Deployment Setup